Surrendering Your Pet

 Livestock

-Due to their special needs, we are unable to accept owner surrender livestock, including chickens, ducks, horses, goats, pigs (other than potbellied pigs), or any other animal considered to be livestock.
+Due to their special needs, we are unable to accept owner surrender livestock, including chickens, ducks, horses, goats, pigs (including potbellied pigs), or any other animal considered to be livestock.
 We’ve compiled a list of farm animal sanctuaries and rescues that are equipped to house livestock should you need assistance.

 If you find wildlife